slavielle/grabbag/README.md

 ### Both approach comparision
 * The Raw PHP approach is not implicitly secure : Some of the methods/properties along the expression can return or be NULL in some case and then cause an exception.
 If you really want to secure expression, you would have to test some of the values before accessing them.
 That's a really boring point developer often have to deal with : it's repetitive, unappealing, can induce bugs and makes code less readable.
 * Grabbag approach is implicitly secure.
-If it's not possible to walk along the object chain, result will be NULL by default, or set to a default-value to be specified or you can also let the exception pops.
+If it's not possible to walk along the objects/arrays chain, result will be NULL by default or set to a default-value to be specified.

 ## Multiple values result using %any